Matta-012/Matta-012/README.md

 <div>
 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="280" />

-- 📖 I'm mainly a Full Stack Web Developer who likes to create some games as a hobby.
+- 📖 I'm a Full Stack Web Developer who likes to create some games as a hobby.
-- 🌱 I’m currently learning Backend with Node.js and Blockchain Development;
+- 🌱 I'm currently improving my knowledge in node.js as I intend to specialize in back-end.
+I'm also learning some stuff about Blockchain Development;
 - 📫 How to reach out to me:

   <br />